 HORIZONTAL - The combustion air termination is made up of a medium or long sweep 90° elbow pointing downward to prevent rain from readily entering the combustion air intake piping.
-An intake screening is optional; however, unless there is a compelling reason to use one, the screen may actually encourage the formation of rime ice, which could cause the intake to become blocked in certain weather conditions.

 If the required clearance to grade cannot be obtained with the "straight through" configuration, the combustion air intake pipe may be "periscoped" up to 24" to gain extra height (Figure 9)

 VERTICAL - The combustion air termination is made up of a pair of medium or long sweep 90° elbow pointing downward to prevent rain from entering the combustion air intake piping.
 The termination inlet must be positioned within 3" of the companion exhaust piping.
 The combustion air inlet must be located a minimum of 12" above grade, and 12" below the exhaust outlet.
 (Figure 11)